 Thanks for being with us.

-All right, news roundup information overload coming at the top of the hour.
+All right, news roundup, information overload coming at the top of the hour.

-Jeff Floyd, Kaylee McEnani will join us.
+Jeff Lord, Kaylee McEnany will join us.

 A lot of news we got to get to.